juju/docs/src/en/charms-bundles.md

 ### Adding bundles from the command line

-Bundles are deployed on the command line exactly like [Charms](./charms-deploying.html), and use the same `deploy` command and
-syntax:
+A bundle is deployed exactly like a charm:

 ```bash
 juju deploy wiki-simple
 ```

+See the [Deploying applications][charms-deploying] page for details on the `deploy` command.

 To get a summary of the deployment steps (without actually deploying) a *dry run* can be performed: